abnerrjo/BlogSourceCode/source/_posts/2016-01-22-creating-a-telegram-bot-in-nodejs.markdown

 ---
 Hi there, people and fellow bots!
 In this tutorial, I'll show you how to create a Telegram bot in NodeJS framework (that I consider the easiest approach).

-If you live in the cave and DON'T know what Telegram is, I'll tell you: [Telegram](https://telegram.org/) is an awesome multi-platform messaging app.
+If you live in a cave and DON'T know what Telegram is, I'll tell you: [Telegram](https://telegram.org/) is an awesome multi-platform messaging app.
 More than that, it's an (partially) open source infrastructure for developers to design their own instant messaging apps.

 <!-- more -->
 Very well, let's start.
 The first step is to set a new bot account.
 And... there's also a bot responsible for it.
 On Telegram, search for @BotFather.